cvraut/UKB_500K_exome_QC/notes/README.md

     - no difference ... yay!
   - 4m14.174s to finish 360 snps (v1_3)
   - 4m12.146s to finish 360 snps (v1_4)
+    - this should be the fastest & handle the high missing cases super fast too
+    - only next step would be early term on read depth ... count the number of rd < 10 & break early if it exceeds 10% of the data

 ## 2023 01 02
 - servers were rebooted